NandhiyaSethu/Paysim-data-quality-reconciliation/Business_Rules.md

 11. `step` must be a positive integer within the simulation's valid range.

 ## Consistency / Formatting
-12. `type` values must use consistent casing (no lowercase or mixed case entries).
+12. `type` values must use consistent casing (no lowercase or mixed case entries)
 13. `type` and ID fields must have no leading or trailing whitespace.

 ## Uniqueness